shah-in-boots/notes/permanent/R-rmdl-articulation.md

 The concept needs to be cover the contexts it may exist in to help create the `{gt}` tables for publications.
 Here we brainstorm how to put that together.

+Direct relationships:

+A majority of direct relationships will be based on the 1) type of modeling approach, and 2) variable type.

+Continuous ~ Binary | Categorical

+Binary ~ Continuous

+Binary ~ Binary | Categorical

+Categorical ~ Continuous

+Categorical ~ Binary | Categorical

 Variable types:

 - continuous